Types of brain tumour

-There are over 130 different types of primary brain tumours.
+There are over 130 different types of primary brain tumour.
 The various types of brain tumour also differ based on where in the brain they are commonly found and who they affect most (adults or children).

 Knowing your tumour’s type can therefore help you understand your condition .
 The information we provide is aimed at explaining everything you might need to know about the specific tumour type affecting you or your loved one.